1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Sensor_Fusion_and_Object_Tracking/README.md

 ## Benefits of Camera-Lidar Fusion
 ### Theoretical Benefits
-* Combines the strengths of both sensors: lidar provides precise depth information, while the camera offers rich texture and color data.
+* It combines the strengths of both sensors: the lidar provides precise depth information, while the camera offers rich texture and color data.
 * Increased robustness in detecting partially occluded or distant objects.
 ### Concrete Results
 * Reduced RMSE in object tracking scenarios.